jeksys/awesome-paragliding/README.md

 # Awesome Paragliding

-A curated list of awesome resourses for paragliding with focuse on North America west coast
+A curated list of awesome resourses for paragliding with focus on North America west coast

 ## Flying Locations
 ### British Columbia